Formulas and variables explained

 • [var_yourvarname] points to a variable.
 The concept of variables is explained further down in this guide.

-You can also use functions in your formulas (such as if(), round() etc..) to make your pricing even more powerful.
-Find the full list of available functions here.
+Our formula system works similar to that of Google Sheets or Excel.
+You can use functions in your formulas (such as if(), round(), etc..) to make your pricing even more powerful!

-The base product costs €55.
-The additional price depends on the width and height filled out by the customer.
+The base product price is $55.
+The additional price depends on the length and width filled out by the customer.
 The formula calculates the total amount based on a unit price.
 1 square cm costs 0.5 cents.
 The fields in the backend look like this:

-• [field.5e8ecdf46ea7d] points to the value of the “width” field.
+• [field.c90b10e] points to the value of the “Length” field.
+Remember the [field.{id}] shortcode we explained a little earlier in this article.

-• [x] points to the value of the “height” field itself.
+• Similarly, [field.33c54cc] points to the value of the “Width” field.

 • We multiply this with the unit price for a square centimeter: 0.005 .